iamgini/openshift-kubernetes-docker-cheatsheet/README.md

 ```
 oc get all                    # list all resource items
                                 -w  watches the result output in realtime.
-oc get nodes                  # list nodes in a cluster
-oc get node/NODE_NAME -o yaml
-                              # to see a node’s current capacity and allocatable resources
-oc get nodes --show-labels | grep -i "project101=testlab"
-                              # show nodes info with lable and list only node with a lable "project101=testlab"
-oc get nodes -L region -L env
-                              # show nodes with "region" and "evn" labels
 oc process                    # process a template into list of resources.
 ```